ViktorFairuschin/vae/README.md

 The objective in equation (6) is called the evidence lower bound (ELBO).
-Maximizing the ELBO is equivalent to minimizing the KL divergence of equation (3), since the ELBO target is equal to the sum of the negative KL divergence and log p(x).
+Maximizing the ELBO is equivalent to minimizing the KL divergence of equation (3), since the ELBO objective is equal to the sum of the negative KL divergence and log p(x).
 The latter one is constant with respect to q(z).